t2trg/t2trg-rest-iot/draft-irtf-t2trg-rest-iot.md

 If the target resource has one or more current representations, they might or might not be destroyed by the origin server, and the associated storage might or might not be reclaimed, depending entirely on the nature of the resource and its implementation by the origin server.

 The DELETE method is not safe, but is idempotent.

+### FETCH

+The CoAP-specific FETCH method {{RFC8132}} requests a representation of a resource parameterized by a representation enclosed in the request.

+The fundamental difference between the GET and FETCH methods is that the request parameters are included as the payload of a FETCH request, while in a GET request they're typically part of the query string of the request URI.

+The FETCH method is safe and idempotent.

+### PATCH

+The PATCH method {{RFC5789}} {{RFC8132}} requests that a set of changes described in the request entity be applied to the target resource.

+The PATCH method is not safe nor idempotent.

+The CoAP-specific iPATCH method is a variant of the PATCH method that is not safe, but is idempotent.

 ## HTTP/CoAP Status/Response Codes